armory/docs/content/en/docs/armory-agent/agent-options.md

 On Kubernetes, configure the Agent using a `ConfigMap`.
 See the Quickstart's [Configure the Agent]({{< ref "armory-agent-quick#configure-the-agent" >}}) section for an example.

-If deploying as a non-Armory-Enterprise service, you need to specify a `clouddriver.grpc` endpoint (e.g. `grpc.spinnaker.example.com:443`) in your `kubesvc.yaml` file.

 ## Configure Kubernetes accounts

 You can configure Kubernetes accounts in Armory Enterprise in multiple places: